TheRealGeneParmesan/Notetaker-Using-Express.js/README.md

 ## Questions

 If you have additional questions you can contact me at Geneparmigiano@gmail.com.
-Also if you want to check out a cool github page you can find me here: https://github.com/TheRealGeneParmesan.
+Also if you want to check out a cool Github page you can find me here: https://github.com/TheRealGeneParmesan.

 ## License